 - Standing Orders

-1. Five Standing Meetings of the Senate shall be held each academic year, with one meeting in the Winter Term, one meeting in the Spring Term and two meetings in the Summer Term.
+1. Five Standing Meetings of the Senate shall be held each academic year, with two meetings in the Winter Term, one meeting in the Spring Term and two meetings in the Summer Term.
 All meetings shall be held at King's College, unless the Principal decides otherwise.

 2. Other meetings of the Senate may be held at any time at the request of the Principal or on at the written request of at least ten members of the Senate.